CALCULATE YOUR SIP RETURNS

 Investors holding a stock can buy a put option to protect against a price decline.
 If the stock price drops, they can sell it at the strike price.
 If they don’t own the stock, exercising the put creates a short position.

-Buying a Put Option
+Buying A Put Option

 Investors purchase put options as a form of protection for their other investments.
 They typically buy puts that match the amount of the asset they own.
-If the asset’s value falls, they can sell it at the predetermined strike price.
-Put buyers gain by effectively maintaining a position similar to short selling.
+If the asset's value falls, they can sell it at the predetermined strike price.
+Buyers gain by effectively maintaining a position similar to short selling.

 The profit for a put option holder comes when the asset's price falls below the strike price before the option expires.
 During this period, the put buyer can sell the asset at the agreed strike price.